crate/services-docs/docs/reference/overview.md

 To restore a particular backup, click the *Restore* button.
 A popup window with a SQL statement will appear.
-Input this statement to your Admin UI console eitheir by copy-pasting it, or clicking the *Run query in Admin UI*.
+Input this statement to your Admin UI console either by copy-pasting it, or clicking the *Run query in Admin UI*.
 The latter will bring you directly to the Admin UI console with the statement automatically pre-filled.